 This feature can be especially useful where items are changed on a very frequent basis.
 This could be during maintenance swap outs where it may not be worthwhile to maintain the changes in an Asset Register.

 The Checklist Item could be for parts being changed frequently, and the linked Service Actions might be to add an Inventory Item against the task, or add a Form or Document each time a Checklist Item is marked.

 Click on the Service Action dropdown menu.

 Select the appropriate Service Action from the list.

-Once selected, be sure to click Save to lock in your change.
+Once selected, be sure to Save to lock in your change.

-You can set the Service Action against multiple checklist items before needing to click save, you don't need to click save after changing each individual item.
+You can set the Service Action against multiple checklist items before needing to tap Save.
+You don't need to save after changing each individual item.

 This particular Service Action had an Inventory Item attached to it.
 You can see that this item was automatically added to the task by a service action because it has the tag icon.